 OHA will use the concept of the preponderance of the evidence as the standard for making all admission decisions.
+In the case of mandatory denial, OHA will use criminal background check information from authorized sources.

 Preponderance of the evidence is defined as evidence which is of greater weight or more convincing than the evidence which is offered in opposition to it; that is, evidence which as a whole shows that the fact sought to be proved is more probable than not.

 Preponderance of the evidence may not be determined by the number of witnesses, but by the greater weight of all evidence.